xlgames-inc/XLE/setup-windows.md

 * install ninja (I used choco install ninja)
 * install windows 10 sdk (https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/)
 * this gets you 99% of the way there... but it turns out you also need Visual Studio 2019 for 2 .lib files: oldnames.lib & msvcrtd.lib.
 Install from https://visualstudio.microsoft.com/downloads/.
 Be aware of the licensing requirements, however
+    - (it might be possible to get away with just installing "Build Tools for Visual Studio" here, but I haven't tried that)

 Note that Git and ssh can be a hassle for windows.
 If you don't already have a setup you like, the following is what I tend to do: